-Students with a documented reason for missing a test/exam, such as illness, compassionate grounds, etc., which is confirmed by supporting documentation may request accommodation from the course instructor.
+Missed Midterm/Final Students with a documented reason for missing a test/exam, such as illness, compassionate grounds, etc., which is confirmed by supporting documentation may request accommodation from the course instructor.
 Students who miss the test or final exam must contact the T.A. by email within 48 hours of the original test or exam.
 If you cannot contact the T.A. during this 48-hour period, subsequent documentation accounting for the delay must be provided.
 Students who write tests and exams with Alternate Exams should contact the course instructor within 48 hours of missing the test/exam.

-Tests/exams missed due to medical circumstances must be supported by an attending physician's statement (http://www.registrar.yorku.ca/pdf/attending-physicians-statement.pdf) or a statement by a psychologist or counselor.
-NOTE: the physician's office may be contacted to verify that the forms were completed by the
+Tests/exams missed due to medical circumstances must be supported by an attending physician's statement (see above for link) or a statement by a psychologist or counselor.
+NOTE: the physician's office may be contacted to verify that the forms were completed by the physician.